CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 ### 3.1 Conditionals and loops.

-Apart from algebra, other of the most important things when programming is the use of conditional as well as for and while loops.
+Apart from algebra, other of the most important things when programming is the use of conditionals as well as for and while loops.
 The code presented in this section shows how this works in `Julia`.

 #### 3.1.1 Conditionals.